avatarkava/beavisbot/install/UPGRADE.md

 5. Step 5 - import the resulting file into your MySQL database
     * Some lines may fail due to bad data.
 Since this is set up to be transactional, fix the lines as you go

-6. Step 6 - change the migrateOldPlugDatabase parameter in config.json to 'true'
+6. Check out the migrate.sql file to merge the songs down when using different CIDs (new plug system)